Join the Lab

 Postdocs

 Postdocs join the lab through collaborative fellowship application such as NIFA, NSF, DAAD, HEC, and USMEX.
 Another option to join the lab is through lab research grants.
 Such opportunities are normally announced via UC Davis job boards.
-We are currently looking for a postdoc.
-Details here Siddique Lab_Postdoc
+We are currently looking for two postdoc or research associate positions.
+Details here Siddique Lab_Jobs

 Graduate Students